just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/Coin-Flip-Experiment-optional.rst

     <h3>Experimental Procedure</h3>
     <p>Our <span class="hover vocab yui-wk-div" data-id='hypothesis'>hypothesis</span> for this experiment: <i><b>App Inventor's <span class="hover vocab yui-wk-div" data-id='PRNG'>PRNG</span> provides a good <span class="hover vocab yui-wk-div" data-id='model'>model</span> of randomness</b></i>.</p>
     <p>Perform the following steps.</p>
-    <ol><li>Repeatedly run the app on each device and record the number of heads and tails received in each trial.
+    <ol><li style="margin-bottom: 5px;">Repeatedly run the app on each device and record the number of heads and tails received in each trial.
         Do at least 20 runs (<b>trials</b>) among the team.
 The maximum number of "flips" per trial is 100.
         Your team should have at least 2000 "flips".
         </li>
-    <li>Tally your results and calculate the percentage of heads for each trial.
+    <li style="margin-bottom: 5px;">Tally your results and calculate the percentage of heads for each trial.
 In addition, calculate
           the cumulative number and percentage of heads after each trial.
 For example, after the 5th trial of 100 flips, your table will show the number and percentage of heads for 500 flips.</li>
-    <li>(<b>Portfolio</b>) Record your teams results for each trial in a neatly organized table.
+    <li style="margin-bottom: 5px;">(<b>Portfolio</b>) Record your teams results for each trial in a neatly organized table.
 That is, if you did 20 trials
           of 100 coin flips each, your table should have 20 rows of results, with the percentage for each trial along with the cumulative numbers.
 Here's an example:
           <blockquote style="font-size: 1.0em;" >